On Optimal Regularization Parameters via Bilevel Learning: Numerical Experiments

-We explore how well the results of Theorem \ref{thm:pointwise} and Theorem \ref{thm:expec} characterise positivity.
-In the following, we consider the area $\Omega:=[-1.6,1.6]\times [-1.6,1.6]\subset \real^2,$ discretised into a $100\times100$ grid.
+We explore how well the results of Theorem~\ref{thm:expec} and Theorem~\ref{thm:positivity-deblur} characterize positivity in the pointwise setting, that is, we consider Corollary~\ref{cory:pointwise} and Corollary~\ref{cory:pointwise-deblur} respectively.
+In the following, we consider the area $\Omega:=[-1.6,1.6]\times [-1.6,1.6]\subset \real^2,$ discretised into a $150\times150$ grid.
 Since our results involve $\xo$ and $\xtrue,$ we interpret $\Omega$ as the reconstruction space, rather than the measurement space.

 We fix the ground truth $\xtrue = [1,0.5]^T,$ which will be indicated by a yellow star in the upcoming plots.
-Considering each point in the grid $\Omega$ as a candidate $\xo,$ we compute the boundary for when the condition of Theorem \ref{thm:pointwise} becomes satisfied.
+Considering each point in the grid $\Omega$ as a candidate $\xo,$ we compute the boundary for when the relevant inequality of Corollary~\ref{cory:pointwise} or Corollary~\ref{cory:pointwise-deblur} becomes satisfied.
 If we are in the case $\op=I,$ we may also compute the boundary for when \eqref{eq:heuristic-reg-cond} becomes satisfied.
 Since the lower level problem requires a measurement $\ynoise$, in order to have a well defined mapping between the $\xo$ and $\ynoise,$ we restrict ourselves to invertible $\op$ in this section.
-We can then numerically compute the solution to the bilevel learning problem with data $(\xtrue , \op\xo)$ by considering parameters
+We approximate the solution to the bilevel learning problem with data $(\xtrue , \op\xo)$ by considering parameters

-where $[\log_{10}(\alpha_2),\;\cdots,\log_{10}(\alpha_{99})]$ is a linear discretisation of 98 points between -12 and 3, and select the parameter that achieves the smallest upper level cost.
-With this, we compute the boundary for which the numerical bilevel solution becomes strictly positive.
-A summary of the boundaries and their represented colours and legend names is provided in Table \ref{tab:numerics-colour-legend}.
+where $[\log_{10}(\alpha_2),\;\cdots,\log_{10}(\alpha_{99})]$ is a linear discretisation of 98 points between -8 and 3, and select the parameter that achieves the smallest upper level cost.
+With this, we compute the boundary in $\Omega$ between the regions where the numerical bilevel solution is zero and strictly positive.
+A summary of the boundaries and their represented colours and legend names is provided in Table~\ref{tab:numerics-colour-legend}.